Belgium in World War I: Belgian military operations

 Belgium was poorly prepared for war.
 Strict neutrality meant there was no coordination of any kind with anyone.
 It had a new, inexperienced general staff.
 It started compulsory service in 1909; the plan was to have an army of 340,000 men by 1926.
 In 1914 the old system had been abandoned and the new one was unready, lacking trained officers and sergeants, as well as modern equipment.
 The army had 102 machine guns and no heavy artillery.
 The strategy was to concentrate near Brussels and delay a German invasion as long as possible—a strategy that in the event proved highly effective as it disrupted the German timetable.
-For example, the German timetable required the capture of the railway center of Liège in two days; it took 11.
+For example, the German timetable required the capture of Liège (a the railway center and surrounded by a ring of modern fortresses) in two days; it took 11.

 Much of the small army was captured early on as the frontier forts surrendered.
 In late 1914 the King had only 60,000 soldiers left.
-During the war a few young men volunteered to serve, so by 1918 the total force had returned to 170,000.
+During the war young men volunteered to serve, so by 1918 the total force had returned to 170,000.
 That was far too few to launch a major offensive.
 The Germans had nothing to gain from an attack, so the short Belgian front was an island of relative calm as gigantic battles raged elsewhere on the Western Front.
 The total of Belgian soldiers killed came to about 2.0% of its eligible young men (compared to 13.3% in France and 12.5% in Germany).